luiscolon0426/Forkify-App/README.md

 ## Acknowledgments

-This was a learning project, made by my own, but other developer idea.
+This was a learning project i made, NOT my own, but other developers idea.